peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 #### Parameters

 * `rx` (Type: Number)<br>
-    X-axis radius of the ellipse that the arc will be formed from.
+    X axis radius of the ellipse that the arc will be formed from.
 * `ry` (Type: Number)<br>
-    Y-axis radius of the ellipse that the arc will be formed from.
+    Y axis radius of the ellipse that the arc will be formed from.
 * `rot` (Type: Number)<br>
     Rotation of the ellipse in degrees (clockwise assuming the X axis points right and the Y axis points down under the coordinate system).
 * `largeArc` (Type: Boolean)<br>